commial/labs/admin-t1-restricted/README.md

 But this time, the credentials of `pikachu` are no more accessible! (how would they?)

-The secret our session use is the one of `CLIENT$`, something an attacker root on `Client` already has.
+The secret our session use is the one of `SRV$`, something an attacker root on `Srv` already has.

 ```
 Authentication Id : 0 ; 975893 (00000000:000ee415)